Random Stability of Random Variables: Introduction

 For random stability, there has been a lot of research starting from the 1990s, as well as some earlier research in relation to the classic theory of branching processes.
 See \cite{Koz1} for a survey of geometric stable distributions ($N$-stable for geometric $N$), and a more detailed description in \cite[Chapter 9]{KKRbook}.
 A classic application for classic stable and random stable laws is asset returns, see \cite[Remark 2.2]{Koz1} and references therein; also \cite[Chapter 4]{KlebanovBook}, page 157.
-For $N$-stable random variables with general $N$, see \cite[Chapter 4]{KlebanovBook}.
+For $N$-stable random variables with general $N$, see \cite[Chapter 4]{KlebanovBook}, and an important short note \cite{Anna}.
+Also, see articles \cite{Stable, Zolotarev}.